-- 24.1 The Council's standard terms and conditions should be entered for all Contracts.
-Any exception must be agreed in consultation with the City Solicitor and the Chief Financial Officer before entering in to Contract. - 24.2 The above rule shall not apply to: - UK government standard documentation or government sponsored schemes such as Academies and amendments may be made for Best Value for Money or project specific reasons. - Construction and/or engineering Contracts where bespoke conditions based on accepted industry practice are used e.g. JCT, NEC or ICE - Where Framework Agreements / DPS are being used.
+- 24.1 The Council's standard terms and conditions should be used for all Contracts subject to CSO24.2.
+Any exception must be agreed in consultation with the City Solicitor before entering in to Contract. - 24.2 The above rule shall not apply to: - UK government standard documentation or government sponsored schemes such as Academies and amendments may be made for Best Value or project specific reasons. - Construction and/or engineering Contracts where bespoke conditions based on accepted industry practice are used e.g. JCT, NEC or ICE - Where Framework Agreements / DPS are being used.